A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: Likelihood construction

 In this section, we develop the likelihood functions which can be conveniently used for the EM, MCEM and QEM algorithms.

 The general form of an incomplete observation is often of interval form.
-That is, the lifetime of a subject $X_i$ may not be observed exactly, but is known to fall in an interval: $a_i \le X_i \le b_i$.
+That is, the lifetime of a subject $X_i$ may not be observed exactly, but is known to fall in an interval, $a_i \le X_i \le b_i$.
 This interval form includes censored, grouped, quantal-response, and fully-observed observations.
 For example, a lifetime is left-censored when $a_i=-\infty$ and a lifetime is right-censored when $b_i=\infty$.
 The lifetime is fully observed when $a_i = b_i$.

-Suppose that ${\mathbf{x}}=(x_1,\ldots,x_n)$ are observations on random variables which are independent and identically distributed and have a continuous distribution with the pdf $f(x)$ and cdf $F(x)$.
-Interval data from experiments can be conveniently represented by pairs $(w_i,\delta_i)$ with $w_i = [a_i,b_i]$,
+Suppose that ${\mathbf{x}}=(x_1,\ldots,x_n)$ are observations on random variables which are independent and identically distributed (iid) and have a continuous distribution with pdf $f(x)$ and cumulative distribution function (cdf) $F(x)$.
+Interval-censored data from experiments can be conveniently represented by pairs $(w_i,\delta_i)$ with $w_i = [a_i,b_i]$,